 Booking indicates your acceptance of our Standard Terms and Conditions.

-In The Footsteps® are bound by the tour operators’ regulations and all monies paid to us are held in a TTA holding account.
+In The Footsteps Tours Limited activities are bound by the Package Travel and Linked Arrangements Regulations 2018 and all monies paid to us are held in a Travel Trust Association holding account.
+Our tours are protected by the TTA's Standalone Safe Seat Plan Guarantee.